jirkapok/Presentations/codesmell_in_tests/readme.md

 # Code smell in tests

-Purpose of this presentation was to show importance of tests quality and demonstrate how these smells can be improved.
+This presentation was part of the Windows user group days 2020.
+Purpose of it was to show importance of tests quality and demonstrate how these smells can be improved.
 As usually each code smell has its own directory with source code.
-There are two solutions, one with example and one with example solution.
+There are two solutions, one with source code smells and one with example solution.

 > **NOTE**: The presented solutions don't represent the only solution nor lead to better or shorter code in all case.